elunna/nerfhack-changelog/README.md

 * non-diluted milk heals 1 HP
 * Cursed milk is always spoiled and causes nausea without cancelling any effects.
 * Blessed milk also increases your max HP by 1.
-* Monsters will also drink milk to cure stunning and confusion only - but will have the other effects cancelled as unpolying.
+* Monsters will also drink milk to cure stunning and confusion only.
 * Dipping a poisoned item into milk unpoisons it.

 ### playing card deck